begin/templating/DRAFT.md

 While working with template engines, you’re going to encounter lots of terminologies and features.
-It’s important to know what these concepts are and why are they  so that you’ll understand when used in the context of templating.
+It’s important to know what these concepts are and why are they important so that you’ll understand when used in the context of templating.

 ### Templating Terminologies